Bento Box Entertainment

 Bento Box Entertainment has four animation studios — in North Hollywood, Burbank, Bento Box Animation Studio Atlanta in Atlanta, Georgia, and Bento Box Canada in Toronto, Ontario.
 The company also operates Princess Bento Studio, a joint venture with Princess Pictures, in Melbourne, Victoria.

 History

 On October 11, 2016, Bento Box launched a children's division called Sutikki.
 Sutikki opened an office in the United Kingdom on March 23, 2017.

 On August 6, 2019, it was announced that Fox Corporation would acquire Bento Box, while still allowing it to operate as an independent production house; Sutikki was not part of the acquisition.

 On April 8, 2020, it formed a pact with Australian film company Princess Pictures called Princess Bento Studio.
 Their first series Smiling Friends started airing on Adult Swim on January 10, 2022.

-On October 5, 2022, Bento Box became a member of the Animation guild.
+On October 5, 2022, Bento Box's production workers became members of The Animation Guild.

-On December 2, 2022, Bento Box signed a multi-year animation service deal with Princess Pictures's newly acquired studio Boulder Media.
+On December 2, 2022, Bento Box signed a multi-year animation service deal with Princess Pictures' newly acquired studio Boulder Media.

+On September 12, 2025, founder Joel Kuwahara stepped down from his position as president of production and has left the company.